2020 and beyond

 - Agenda is also seeking to re-introduce our writing programme.
 The intention is to build a cadre of emerging feminist writers, developing interest and skills among emerging black female writers and academics, for feminist analysis and writing for the journal.
 This would address developing theory and argument, the structure of a paper and organizing material, and undertaking feminist analysis.
 Each person on the programme would be attached to a mentor to work with her and support her, and see her through to developing a piece for publication.
 At this stage, Agenda is in the process of approaching the University of KwaZulu-Natal, and recognized feminist academics to develop and run this programme in association with Agenda.

 - Agenda has taken forward new media developments emerging from our pilot partnership with Aperspective Media, to develop radio programmes, manage our website and blog forum, Twitter and Facebook components.
-These are drawn directly from Agenda journal content, and serve as creative new media platforms to engage a more diverse range of feminists to encourage and stimulate thinking and writing about feminist issues.
+These are drawn directly from Agenda journal content and serve as creative new media platforms to engage a more diverse range of feminists to encourage and stimulate thinking and writing about feminist issues.
 Feedback and issues emerging from these fora will be captured and included under the journal’s “un-themed” section.
-This partnership is managed by Agenda’s Managing Editor, who works with our service provider and Editorial Collective members to identify issues for take up through community radio and new media sites, and identify stakeholders to participate in radio panel discussions around the radio features.
+This partnership is managed by Agenda’s Managing Editor, who works with our service provider and Editorial Collective members to identify issues for take-up through community radio and new media sites, and identify stakeholders to participate in radio panel discussions around the radio features.
 We are also looking to offer our radio productions to established media houses.

-- Finally, Agenda’s Managing Editor will seek to identify and make contact with the various magazines and bulletins in other sectors, such as Labour Bulletin, Amandla, and Sikhulusonke (Women Farm workers), to identify opportunities for us to offer pieces for inclusion.
-These could be drawn from our feminist dialogues, where network members could be encouraged to write up a response to a topical issue for inclusion in this format, or pieces written by our writers programme participants.
+- Finally, Agenda’s Managing Editor will seek to identify and make contact with the various magazines and bulletins in other sectors, such as Labour Bulletin, Amandla, and Sikhulusonke (Women Farmworkers), to identify opportunities for us to offer pieces for inclusion.
+These could be drawn from our feminist dialogues, where network members could be encouraged to write up a response to a topical issue for inclusion in this format, or pieces written by our writers’ programme participants.

-Agenda’s Radio Programme
+Agenda’s Radio Programmes

-The potential of this area of programming remains a very exciting way of expanding access and impact, and reaching out to grassroots women and activists, provided it is conceptualised properly.
+The potential of this area of programming remains a very exciting way of expanding access and impact and reaching out to grassroots women and activists, provided it is conceptualized properly.
 This should not comprise a mere translation, or news and alert service (although these are important components of the radio programme), but should really be about producing content around feminism and simplifying the content of the journal to make it more accessible and relevant to station audiences.

 Using radio to spread development information, build consciousness around feminism and use peer-to-peer methods is critical.
 Getting the cooperation of community radio stations opens up a space to talk about setting up a regular gender slot in their programming schedules, challenging stations to think about gender issues on a regular basis, and not just in relation to Women’s Month or the 16 Days of Activism campaigns.